apache/nuttx/boards/arm/s32k1xx/s32k118evb/README.txt

       Configures the NuttShell (nsh) located at apps/examples/nsh.
 Support for builtin applications is enabled, but in the base configuration no builtin applications are selected.

+      NOTE:  This is a very minimal NSH configuration in order to recude memory usage.
+Most of the NSH niceties are not available.